 With over 40 years of car experience, Car Talk researched over a dozen of the top car shipping companies and integrated our view based on hundreds of customer reviews, license, state and federal customer complaints to help you choose an affordable and reliable option.
 We’ll explain how much auto transport costs and how to get a good deal.

 Here are Car Talk’s top recommended car transport companies and what why we chose each (in no particular order):

-We selected these five companies based on their reputations, size and track record helping consumers ship cars.
+We selected these nine companies based on their reputations, size, and track record helping consumers ship cars.
 Several of these companies are aggregators that work across multiple car transporters and will help you price shop across them.
 The aggregators are responsible for vetting the individual carriers and often will show you the consumer ratings and individual price quotes so you understand exactly who will be moving your vehicle.
 They also tend to offer standardized insurance packages that work across their carrier network.